Alinari15/Alinari15/README.md

 - 👀 I’m stupido..
 - 🌱 I’m learning UwU..
 - 💞️ I’m try to live..
-- 📫 How to reach me: Discord: Shadow in the Light#7912
+- 📫 How to reach me: Discord: ///